Everything you need to know about building your pilot career in iFly Schedules

 Airlines are organized into four tiers, each with different pay scales and prestige:

-Aerolineas Argentinas, Aeromexico, Air Canada Rouge, Air Caraibes, Air Europa, Air Transat, Allegiant, Azul, Brussels Airlines, Condor, Copa Airlines, easyJet, Eurowings, Fiji Airways, flydubai, Frontier, Garuda Indonesia, Gol, Hainan Airlines, Icelandair, IndiGo, Jet2, JetBlue, Royal Air Maroc, Spirit, Transavia, Transavia FR, TUI, Volotea, Vueling, WestJet
+Aerolineas Argentinas, Aeromexico, Air Algerie, Air Canada Rouge, Air Caraibes, Air Europa, Air Mauritius, Air Transat, Allegiant, Azul, Brussels Airlines, Condor, Copa Airlines, Discover Airlines, easyJet, Eurowings, Fiji Airways, flydubai, Frontier, Garuda Indonesia, Gol, Hainan Airlines, Icelandair, IndiGo, Jet2, JetBlue, Royal Air Maroc, Spirit, Sunclass Airlines, Transavia, Transavia FR, TUI, Tunisair, Volotea, Vueling, WestJet

 Air Canada, Air China, Air France, Air India, Air New Zealand, All Nippon Airways, American Airlines, Asiana Airlines, Austrian Airlines, British Airways, Cathay Pacific, China Airlines, China Eastern, China Southern, Delta Air Lines, Emirates, Emirates SkyCargo, Etihad, EVA Air, FedEx, Iberia, Japan Airlines, KLM, Korean Air, Lufthansa, Lufthansa Cargo, Qantas, Qatar Airways, Singapore Airlines, Swiss, Thai Airways, Turkish Airlines, United Airlines, UPS, Virgin Atlantic